ma7modx/factory_boy_ruby/README.md

 # factory_boy_ruby
-Generate testing instances for non-model classes, like the business layer classes.
+Allows you to create factories for non-model classes like the business layer ones, to be able to generate testing instances from these classes for easy and DRY test writing.

 ## Installation